Sachin-NeU/Team5_CSYE7245_Spring2021/Project/README.md

 ## Introduction

-Scalable Data Pipeline for scraping/collecting articles, generating text summaries & sentiment analysis, benchmarking ROUGE scores, and deploying them on the cloud to run completely on a Serverless Infrastructure on-demand.
-Summarization is done using `bert` models based on the HuggingFace Pytorch transformers library to run extractive summarizations.
+Real time Data Pipeline for ingesting tweets of stocks from Twiiter and Finding the Sentiments of the Tweets.
+Summarization is done using `LSTM` models based on the HuggingFace Pytorch transformers library to run extractive summarizations.

 #### Architecture